-Third parties do not have access to the email address you submit when commenting, however the name you choose, website you provide and the contents of your message may be made public.
 All contact forms submitted are entirely private and won’t be accessible by other visitors.
-Only website administrators have access to private information submitted in contact forms and comments.
+Only website administrators have access to private information submitted in contact forms and comments (which is optional).

 Cookies are small files that are transferred to your computer via your web browser (if enabled) so that we can collect certain information.
 This includes but is not limited to: